LuizMaestri/mongo-easy/README.md

 # Mongo Easy
-Is a python ODM inspired on MongoKit
+Is a python ODM inspired on MongoAlchemy and MongoKit